INTO-CPS-Association/DTaaS-examples/digital_twins/three-tank/README.md

 ## References

-More information about the DT Manager is available at:
+More information about the TwinManager is available at:

 ```txt
 D. Lehner, S. Gil, P. H. Mikkelsen, P. G. Larsen and M. Wimmer,